-Thinking like a photographer doesn’t mean you suddenly take everything super-seriously and force all your friends to pose dramatically at every event (as the number of invitation you receive slowly shrinks).
-It means seeing opportunities for beautiful photographs – and thus beautiful art on your walls – wherever you go.
-Let’s focus on the Still Life – the usually misunderstood and mishandled photographic art that can transform your photography into true art.
+Thinking like a photographer doesn’t mean you needs to suddenly force all your friends to pose dramatically at every event (as the number of invitation you receive slowly shrinks).
+It means learning to spot opportunities for beautiful photographs – and thus beautiful art on your walls – wherever you go.
+Let’s focus on Still Life – the usually misunderstood and mishandled photographic art form that can transform your photography into true art.

 What is Still Life?

-Still Life photography, on the surface, is very simple: It’s a photo of objects – no people, animals, or monuments involved.
-While a photo of a building or landscape could in some senses be defined as a ‘still life’, generally Still Life implies small scale, and no movement (as you might find in a landscape or tourist shot).
+Still life photography, at least on the surface, is very simple: it’s a photo of only objects – no people, animals, or monuments involved.
+While a photo of a building or landscape could in some senses be defined as a ‘still life’, generally still life photography implies small scale, and no movement (as you might find in a landscape or tourist shot).

-The classic example of a still life is a vase of flowers or bowl of fruit on a table.
-Many fine artists train their skills using still life subjects because it forces them to find action and power in the details of a completely still scene – which is what makes a successful Still Life so powerful.
-Combining this subtlety with canvas printing can produce some stunning pieces of art for your walls.
+The classic example of a still life image is a vase of flowers or bowl of fruit on a table.
+Many fine artists train their skills using still life subjects because it forces them to find action and power in the details of a completely still scene – which is what makes a successful still life photograph so powerful.
+Combining this subtlety with canvas printing can produce some stunning art.

 The Secret to Still Life Canvas Printing

-So, how do you get a sense of power in a scene that is static and unmoving?
-The trick is in the details.
+So, how do you get a sense of power in a static scene?
+The trick to successful still life photography is all in the details.

 First of all, when setting up a Still Life, always remember that you are completely in control of the scene.
-Unlike other forms of photography, where you are at the mercy of the weather, or other people, or the constant motion of the world, a Still Life allows you to choose every detail, and arrange every aspect of the shot.
+Unlike other forms of photography, where you are at the mercy of the weather, the lighting, or the constant motion of the world, a Still Life allows you to arrange every aspect of the shot.